juxor/afaq/markdown/secH6.md

 elections had seen _"a high level of activity by the masses and a striving to be in power themselves."_ [quoted by Pirani, **Op.
 Cit.**, p.
 101]

-1921 also saw the Bolshevik disperse provincial trade unions conferences in Vologda and Vitebsk _"because they had anti-communist majorities."_ [Aves, **Op.
+1921 also saw the Bolsheviks disperse provincial trade unions conferences in Vologda and Vitebsk _"because they had anti-communist majorities."_ [Aves, **Op.
 Cit.**, p.
 176] At the All-Russian Congress of Metalworkers' Union in May, the delegates voted down the party-list of recommended candidates for